IT-Tutor/IT-Tutor.github.io/README.md

 title: Ny Forening!
 ```

-##Lokal Setup
+## Local Setup

 If you want to get the page to run locally to in order to test changes before going live it can be done easily.
 A guide
 can be found ind the [docs](https://jekyllrb.com/docs/installation/)

-For reference (primarily my own) a list of the commands done in order to set the enviroment up can be found below.
+For reference a list of the commands done in order to set the enviroment up can be found below.

-*Note: I might document the setup process in the future.
-For now onbly ad-hoc documentation has been done*
+__Note: We should document the setup process in the future.
+For now onbly ad-hoc documentation has been__

-###Linux
+### Linux

 ```bash
 apt-get install ruby